The terms and acronyms used are given here to make it easier to read and understand the website.

 SbD – Safety by Design

-SbD is the process of addressing safety issues in both the R&D (Research & Development) and design phases of technologies (e.g. nanotechnology), through the integration of hazard identification and risk assessment methods early in the design process in order to eliminate or minimise the risks of harm through the construction and life of the product being designed.
+SbD is the process of addressing safety issues in both the R&D (Research & Development) and design phases of technologies (e.g., nanotechnology), through the integration of hazard identification and risk assessment methods early in the design process in order to eliminate or minimise the risks of harm through the construction and life of the product being designed.
 It is a modifying process through received scientific evidence in order that the products where SbD is applied are safer and do not endanger the public.
+The main belief behind the SbD is to engineer out the unwanted impact of nanomaterials on the bio-environmental system by using the existing knowledge of NMs adversities and hazardous effects.

 A main target of SABYDOMA project for Cnano, besides the reduction of wasted and shift to more safer processes, is the improvement of coating’s quality.
 Already based on the preliminary results, a significant improvement of our nano-composite coatings has been observed based on the following SEM images.
 On the left side, the surface of a Ni/SiC nano-composite coating with the SoA method.
 On the right side, the surface of the corresponding coating produced from the SABYDOMA plating apparatus, in which a better distribution of nanoparticles is evident